The following sections compare two ways of modeling similar states in charts.

 The following sections compare two ways of editing a chart.

 You edit one part of a chart, while someone else edits another part of the same chart.
-At submission time, you merge your changes with someone else's edits.
+At submission time, you merge your changes.

 You store one part of a chart as an atomic subchart in a library.
 You edit that subchart separately, while someone else edits the main chart.
 At submission time, no merge is necessary because the changes exist in separate models.